Did dioxins spread after the Ohio train derailment? | Federal News Network

 “That’s my concern, that there could be an unusual concentration,” he said.
 “But again, I’m waiting to see if these soils are analyzed.”

-It takes between 7 and 11 years for the chemical to start to break down in the body of a person or animal.
+It takes between seven and 11 years for dioxins to start to break down in the body of a person or animal.
 And dioxins have been linked with cancer, developmental problems in children and reproductive issues and infertility in adults, according to the National Institute for Environmental Health Sciences.

-Still, Guengerich thought that other potential health risks from the derailment — like the concern that exposure to the vinyl chloride itself could cause cancer — may be more pressing than the possible dioxins: “I wouldn’t put it at the highest level on my list,” he said.
+Still, Guengerich thought that other potential health risks from the derailment — such as concerns that exposure to the vinyl chloride itself could cause cancer — may be more pressing than the possible dioxins: “I wouldn’t put it at the highest level on my list,” he said.

 Dr. Maureen Lichtveld, dean of the University of Pittsburgh School of Public Health, agreed that vinyl chloride should be of more concern than dioxins for the public and said that even the mental health of a community rocked by the catastrophic derailment should be a higher public health priority than dioxin exposure.